stevenj/CIPs/CIP-0062/README.md

 }
 ```

-* certificate: The [Delegation Certificate](#delegatedcertificate) that is signed.
+* certificate - The [Delegation Certificate](#delegatedcertificate) that is signed.
-* signature: signature on the CIP-36 delegation certificate.
+* signature - signature on the CIP-36 delegation certificate.
-* txHash: of the transaction that submitted the delegation.
+* txHash - The transaction hash of the submittied transaction which contained the certificate.

 ## Error Types